katerlloyd/data_structures_tutorial/1-stacks.md

 ## Efficiency

 ## Example Problem
 After traveling for weeks the space station has finally come into sight!
 Man, if we mess up the docking phase...
 Well, let's just make sure that we don't.
-Good thing we made that list of spaceship docking steps!
+Good thing we have a list of spaceship docking steps!
 Now, how could we be sure that they would come out in the right order so we don't explode our new ship?
 We need a data structure that is ordered and lets us take out the information in a certain order.
 A stack should do the trick!

 We will start with an empty list (stack) to create a docking procedure with.
-Because a stack allows us to take out the data in the opposite order that we put them in, we will be adding the steps in from the `docking_steps` lists starting with the last step first.
+Because a stack allows us to take out the data in the opposite order that we put them in, we will be adding in the steps starting with the last step first.

 ```python
 docking_procedure = []